 Candidates will relate self-image and communications skills to classroom, parent, and colleague interaction.
 Emphasis is placed on warmth, empathy, and genuineness; cultural diversity issues will be strongly emphasized through participation and activites, guest speakers, and indepth study.
 Candidates will review behavior in classroom management theories in preparation for clinical practice.
 This course is normally offered every semester.

 4422 ELEMENTARY MUSIC METHODS

-Prerequisites: EDUC-3213: Admission to Teacher Education.
 Methods for teaching general music in the elementary school.
 Course requirements include 18 hours of field experience.
 This course is normally offered in the fall semester odd years.

 4432 SECONDARY INSTRUMENTAL MUSIC METHODS